 Anyone who waded through the

-their feet were carrying their bodies.
+record crowds at this month’s Macworld Expo couldn’t help but notice that size and speed were two unavoidable issues: there were simply too many people not paying attention to where and how quickly their feet were carrying their bodies.
 Though these two concepts aren’t necessarily ideal in terms of group dynamics — unless you’re clobbered by a 300-pound guy running in one direction while looking in another — they’re invaluable when it comes to storage.
+Good Burning

 Although FireWire-based CD-RW drives are in the wings (companies are just waiting for a much-delayed update to Adaptec’s Toast CD burning software), those who still appreciate good old-fashioned SCSI can already take advantage of blazing new 12x CD recorders.
 That means you can fill up an entire CD with 650MB data or 74 minutes of audio in just six minutes — great for those of us with short attention…